-Thinkpublic takes a collaborative, “co-design” approach to design services within a range of industries especially healthcare.
-It taps the expertise of a diverse network of service, graphic and information designers, programmers, marketers, social scientists, positive psychologists and even anthropologists, in order to identify and address problems which may not have been apparent, and then design the best angle of attack.
+thinkpublic takes a collaborative, “co-design” approach and uses experimental methods to design services within a range of industries, especially healthcare.
+It taps the expertise of a diverse network of graphic designers, programmers, marketers, social scientists, psychologists, anthropologists, and more to identify unseen problems before designing solutions.

 thinkpublic believes in rigorously testing new ideas and approaches to be sure that they work in the way in which they’re envisioned.
 An important part of the co-design approach is to set up systems so that feedback can continue after the initial discovery, design, and implementation have taken place.

 One initiative saw them launch an app-based co-design tool that captures data from patients, caregivers, and healthcare professionals about their experience with healthcare services.
 Using this tool, they create infographics and reports that identify key issues to be addressed through a further process.
 Recently this was used to engage stakeholders around Alzheimer’s Disease.

 Another initiative, “Relative Friends,” sought to address inner-city loneliness.
 Based on thinkpublic insights, they developed a service to support people living in cities without family support networks by helping them build family-like relationships within their local area.
 Relative Friends won the Service Design category at the Design Week Awards, which recognizes the best British design talent of the year.